 Japanese Sports Vocabulary: 32+ Easy Words!

 Did you know that the total number of medals earned by Japanese athletes at the Tokyo 2020 Olympic Games was 58?
-Even more impressive, they set a new record for the most gold medals won.
-It’s evident how well-versed Japanese people are in sports or 運動, pronounced as undou.
-This got us wondering: besides international sports, are there any traditional Japanese sports you’re familiar with, such as sumo or kendo?
+What’s more, they set a new record for the most number of gold medals won.
+It’s evident how well-versed Japanese people are in sports or 運動 (undou).
+This got us wondering: besides international sports, are there any traditional Japanese sports you’re familiar with, such as Japanese-style wrestling 相撲 (sumo) Japanese sword-style martial art 剣道 (kendo)?
 If not, we’re thrilled to share a fantastic Japanese sports vocabulary with you.

-Many sports in the Japanese language have borrowed English words.
-But there’re unique ways to pronounce them in Japanese.
-So though Japanese sports vocabulary may be easy to remember since they’re influenced by English, we must learn what the words look like and practice the Japanese pronunciation.
-So why don’t we do it as a team?
+Even though many sports in the Japanese language have borrowed English words, there are unique ways to pronounce them in Japanese.
+That’s why we must learn what the words look like and practice the Japanese pronunciation.
+Now, let’s do it as a team and learn together!

 The Most Popular Sport In Japan

 What’s your best guess?
 Your response will likely be the same as ours.
-Yes, it’s baseball.
+Yes, it’s baseball, or 野球 (yakyū) in Japanese.

 Also, the popularity of baseball is highlighted by the fact that more than 30 baseball-themed anime have been produced so far.
 Since there is plenty of it, it’s obvious that the Japanese are truly engaged in this sport.